yuno-payments/yuno-docs/docs/PLUGINS/vtex/index.md

 ## Payment methods available

-All the payment methods that Yuno offers are available in VTEX, including credit/debit cards and alternative payment methods.
-This includes:
+The following payment method types are available in VTEX:

 * **Credit and debit cards**: Visa, Mastercard, American Express, and other card networks
 * **Alternative payment methods**: PIX, Boleto, and other local payment methods